 S.B.
-No. 1444 amends the Texas Tax Code to expand the authority of certain municipalities to receive tax revenue from hotel and convention center projects.
-The bill updates Section 351.152 by adding new criteria for municipalities eligible to receive such tax revenue, specifically including municipalities that are the county seat of a county with a population of 60,000 or less that borders the Rio Grande and contains a U.S. military fort listed in the National Register of Historic Places.
-Additionally, it introduces a new category for municipalities through which the Comal River flows, thus broadening the scope of municipalities that can benefit from these tax revenues.
+No. 1444 aims to amend the Tax Code to expand the authority of certain municipalities in Texas to utilize tax revenue generated from hotel and convention center projects.
+The bill specifically updates Section 351.152, which outlines the applicability of the subchapter to various municipalities based on specific population criteria and geographic characteristics.
+Notably, the bill introduces new eligibility criteria for municipalities, including those that are the county seat of a county with a population of 60,000 or less that borders the Rio Grande and contains a United States military fort listed in the National Register of Historic Places, as well as municipalities through which the Comal River flows.

 Statutes affected: Introduced: Tax Code 351.152, Tax Code 351.157 (Tax Code 351)